 We sat down with Professor Philip Nolan, president of Maynooth University, to discuss his plans for the university, which lies on the periphery of Dublin.
 His role focuses on creating a strategy and implementing this to grow and develop the university.
 Maynooth University is home to over 1,000 staff and 13,000 students, and more than 1,200 of these are international students hailing from over 60 countries.
 The university offers a wide range of excellent academic programmes which are delivered by leading researchers in various fields, and students are challenged and encouraged to reach their full potential in this top-class learning environment.
 C

 Anyone for capoeira?
 Fancy an evening of food and drink?
 Or how about spending time with some serious Harry Potter fans?
 Universities and colleges in Dublin have a strange and eclectic mix of student clubs and societies.
-Yes, there’s soccer and GAA, but what about caving & potholing or sepak takraw, a type of kick volleyball?
-Yes, drama and debating are to be expected, but did you know that you can also join student societies with a focus on comedy, animation or meditation?
-Sam Blanckensee graduated from UCD last year.
-In his final year, he founded the
+Yes, there’s soccer and Gaelic games, but what about caving and potholing or sepak takraw – a type of kick volleyball?
+Yes, drama and debating are to be expected, but

 Imagine if Dublin had an instrument panel: a set of gauges and graphs that revealed to its residents the precise current state of their home town.
 Professor Rob Kitchin and his team at Maynooth did exactly that.
 And they built it, online.
 It’s called Dublin Dashboard.
 Dublin.ie: What’s on Dashboard right now that the ordinary person might be interested in?
 Robin Kitchen (RK): Probably the real time page where you can see how many spaces there are in the car parks or what the sound levels are or what the pollution levels are or how many bikes are in the bike stand, that kind of thing.
 The city is increas

-Creative Writing Postgraduate Programs have long been a staple of the academic world in the United States.
-Prominent writers, among them Raymond Carver, David Foster Wallace, and Joyce Carol Oates, have worked as creative writing professors since as far back as the seventies.
-Yet despite Dublin’s literary heritage and wealth of authors, it has only recently come to be recognised as a centre of excellence for such courses; now it attracts scores of hopeful young writers from around the world every year.
+Creative Writing postgraduate programmes have long been a staple of the academic world in the US.
+Prominent writers like Raymond Carver, David Foster Wallace and Joyce Carol Oates have all worked as creative writing professors since as far back as the seventies.
+Yet, despite Dublin’s literary heritage and wealth of authors, it has only recently come to be recognised as a centre of excellence for such courses.
+Now, it attracts scores of hopeful young writers from around the world every year.
 UCD’s Masters in Creative Writing “You can’t teach people to be creative.
-You can only accelerate the pace at which people are developing creatively, which is a very different matter.”
-These are the words of
+You can only accelerate the pace at which people are developing creatively.̶

-Folklore: leprechauns, legends and fireside stories, right?
-Not quite.
-If you go down to UCD today, you’ll find a very different story.
-From its origins with Irish folklore collectors who, from the 1920s, scrambled around the country on a mission to record Ireland’s dying heritage and traditions.
+Irish folklore is all just leprechauns, legends and fireside stories, right?
+Well, not quite.
+If you go down to UCD today, you’ll actually find a very different story.
+The National Folklore Collection Back in the 1920s, Irish folklore collectors began to scramble around the country on a mission to record Ireland’s dying heritage and traditions.
 And that’s how the National Folklore Collection at UCD originated.
 Since then, it has grown into one of the biggest and most impressive collections of folklore and oral traditions anywhere in the world.
-The collection itself consists of almost 4,000 volumes of bound folklore, much of it handwritten and a substantial portion of it collected by schoolchildren during a spec
+It is the history that we don’t learn in school.
+The collection itsel